misc0110/PTEditor/README.md

     make

-The library can be used by linking it to the application (see `example.c`) or as a single header which can be directly included (see the demos).
+The library can be used by linking it to the application (see `example.c`) or as a single header (`ptedit_header.h`) which can be directly included (see the demos).

 # Requirements

+The library requires a recent Linux kernel (tested on 4.11, but should also work on 3.x kernels).
+It supports both x86_64 and ARMv8.

-The library does not include on any library.
+The library does not rely on any other library.
 It uses only standard C functionality.

 # Example